Other Locations

 Manor Park Station, also near to Wanstead Flats, did have a nice selection of ferns in an open drain channel on Platform 1.
 These included hart's-tongue fern, black spleenwort Asplenium adiantum-nigrum and male fern Dryopteris filix-mas.
 Hart's-tongue fern does remain (in 2017) on the brick wall to the south of the station platforms, but the rest are now gone as the drainage channel has been covered over.
 In more recent years - certainly from 2012 and through to 2015 - between the rails at the station was a good crop of tomato Lycopersicon esculentum - the result of someone's sandwich, perhaps?

 To the east of Manor Park station, across what is known either as the Triangle or Manor Park Flats, lies Rabbits Road bridge, carrying Aldersbrook Road across the railway to Romford Road.
 Here, incidentally, is the tree - a London plane - that is the most south-easterly in the whole of Epping Forest.
 Close by, between the railway and the City of London Cemetery railings, is a footpath known locally as the Bridle Path - though officially it is not a horse-ride.
 This path is adjacent to the City of London Cemetery railings for all of the cemetery's southern and eastern boundary, and for much of the northern boundary.
 The southern section eventually widens considerably as it drops down to the Alders Brook (see here), and close to the brook - growing on the railings by the railway - is a mass of hop Humulus lupulus.
 This is not common in the area and perhaps it is relevant that in Little Ilford just across the railway lines used to be Whitbread's Brewery?
 For more details about the Bridle Path, click here.
 To cross the railway lines, it is better to take the foot-tunnel that gives access to the Bridle Path from Little Ilford.
-Emerging from the tunnel, you are in Aldersbrook Lane, evidently an old route which connected the small settlement of Little Ilford (now part of Manor Park) to Aldersbrook Manor.
+Emerging from the tunnel you are in Aldersbrook Lane, evidently an old route which connected the small settlement of Little Ilford (now part of Manor Park) to Aldersbrook Manor.
 Unfortunately it is not possible to continue alongside the brook itself - though it should be.
 The brook and its banks from here to its confluence with the River Roding is quite choked with vegetation including a substantial amount of Japanese knotweed Fallopia japonica and nearer the Roding, traveller's-joy Clematis vitalba.

-Still in Manor Park, but separated by Wanstead Flats, is the Edwardian housing estate of Aldersbrook.
+Still in Manor Park, but separated by Wanstead Flats, is the mainly Edwardian housing estate of Aldersbrook.
 Here, near to Wanstead Park, garden escapes have included garden lobelia Lobelia erinus growing from a crack in the pavement of Wanstead Park Avenue and tobacco plant Nicotiana sp. growing by a garden fence in Northumberland Avenue, although this did not persist.
-Front-garden walls harbour a few species, too - frequently herb-robert Geranium robertianum, Ivy-leaved toadflax Cymbalaria muralis and yellow corydalis Pseudofumaria lutea.
+Front-garden walls harbour a few species, too - frequently herb-robert Geranium robertianum, ivy-leaved toadflax Cymbalaria muralis and yellow corydalis Pseudofumaria lutea.
 In May 2017, the attractive large quaking grass Briza maxima was noted growing at the base of walls in Wanstead Park Avenue.
 At the east end of this road, access may be made to the area which I have called Aldersbrook Wood.
 Passing the last house at the end of the road - detached and with something of a country feel about it - a wooden gate used to appear to bar the way into the wood area, although it was unlocked, and - if still present even - became permanently left open.
 There is a Lombardy poplar Populus nigra 'Italica' in the wood nearby, and small groups of snowdrop Galanthus nivalis and hybrid daffodil Narcissus sp. are present in spring.
 More information about Aldersbrook Wood is available here.

 Aldersbrook WoodAldersbrook Wood